-Would you like to design your own silver bangle in one day?
-Why not create one for yourself or make a present for a member of your family or a friend?
+Have you ever wanted to make your own silver bangle?
+Or perhaps make one as a present for a member of your family or a friend?

-This fun and friendly workshop gives participants, with little or no previous experience, the basic skills required to make a unique bangle.
-The workshop starts at 10.00am, finishing at 4.00pm, with a pause for lunch partway through the day.
-Participants will be guided through from design to creation, with demonstrations and advice offered throughout the day.
-Techniques covered will include saw-piercing, texturing, soldering, and polishing.
-Participants will have the opportunity to practice techniques in copper first, before moving onto silver.
+This fun and friendly workshop is designed for those with little or no previous experience.
+During the day you will learn the basic skills required to make your very own bangle.
+Your experienced tutor will guide you from design to creation, with demonstrations and advice offered along the way.
+Techniques covered will include; saw-piercing, texturing, soldering, and polishing, and you will have the opportunity to practice the techniques in copper first, before moving onto silver.